capysquash/pgsquash-engine/CONTRIBUTING.md

-# Contributing to pgsquash
+# Contributing to pgsquash-engine

-Thank you for your interest in contributing to pgsquash!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in contributing to pgsquash-engine!
+This is the core technology that powers [CAPYSQUASH](https://capysquash.dev) and [capysquash-cli](https://github.com/CAPYSQUASH/capysquash-cli).

+This document provides guidelines and instructions for contributing to the pgsquash-engine library.

 ## Code of Conduct